gopollock/public-api/README.md

     -H 'Accept: application/protobuf,*/*' \
     -H 'Authorization: JWT ${yourTeacherAccessToken}' \
     -d ${protobufBinaryRequestData} \
-    -o output.bin | tee output.bin
+    -o output.bin

 ```
 Response: `UserProfileResponse` in binary format

 ## Rate limits

-Classtime limits requests to 800 (requests / min) per IP address or authorized account.
+Classtime limits requests to 800 (requests / min).
+It is either:
+- per IP address for unauthorized requests or
+- per user for authorized requests.

 Please, contact our support@classtime.com, if you believe it's a too low value for you.

 ## API versions

 Currently, there is only 1 ongoing continuously developed real-time version of API.
-Unfortunately, this strategy might have a high rate of introducing breaking changes.
+Protobuf serialization by its nature provides backward and forward compatibility in communication.
+Each field has a default value and additional fields get ignored.
+Yet, this doesn't save from breaking changes in the application layer itself.

 We are planning to introduce versioning somewhere in the future.